 All faces in the DFAT-504 dataset were successfully detected.
-The automatically located faces were rescaled to 48x48 pixels.
+The automatically located faces were rescaled to 48×48 pixels.
 The typical distance between the centers of the eyes was roughly 24 pixels.
-No further registration was performed.
 Many other approaches to automatic facial expression recognition include explicit detection and alignment of internal facial features.
-The recognition system presented here performs well without that step, providing a considerable savings in processing time.
-The images were converted into a Gabor magnitude representation, using a bank of Gabor filters at 8 orientations and 5 spatial frequencies (4:16 pixels per cycle at 1/2 octave steps) [16].
+We found that further registration based facial features was not necessary for this task, thus providing considerable savings in processing time, without sacrificing performance.
+The images were converted into a Gabor magnitude representation, using a bank of Gabor filters at 8 orientations and 5 spatial frequencies (4:16 pixels per cycle at 1/2 octave steps) [18].

-3. Facial Expression Classification
+3. Facial expression classification